 Reg 38 assigns a minimum chronic dissolved oxygen standard of 5.0 mg/L to the Reservoir.
 The standard requires dissolved oxygen to be at least 5.0 mg/L in the upper portion of a lake or reservoir and that if DO is below 5.0mg/L, adequate refuge for aquatic life (with DO above 5.0mg/L) needs to be available at other depths or locations in the Reservoir at the same time period.

 Dissolved oxygen concentrations are measured at 1 m depth intervals through the water column during each monitoring event at each site.
-Cherry Creek Reservoir did not meet the DO standard in WY 2022.
+The Reg 38 standard for DO in Cherry Creek Reservoir was not met in WY 2022.

 Figure 38 displays the average daily DO concentrations from the continuous loggers installed in CCR.
-The DO loggers recorded 4 events when the daily DO concentrations at the surface (0.5m) averaged below 5.0 mg/L. These four events were August 15th, August 23rd through 28th, September 10th and again on September 21st for a total of 8 days.
-The longest low-oxygen event occurred between August 23rd and 28th following the large August 15th storm event that added over 1,000 AF of inflow to the Reservoir.
+The DO loggers recorded 4 events when the daily DO concentrations averaged below 5.0 mg/L at the surface (0.5 m); August 15th, August 23rd through 28th, September 10th and again on September 21st for a total of 8 days.
+The longest low-oxygen event occurred between August 23rd and 28th following a significant storm event that occurred on August 15th and provided over 1,000 AF of inflow to the Reservoir in the following three days.
 The significant increase in flow likely mixed low DO from the bottom of the Reservoir to the surface and decreased the DO concentrations.
-In addition, the severe cyanobacteria bloom that was present prior to the storm also died off following the storm.
-This cyanobacteria die-off could have added an additional dissolved oxygen demand from the decomposition of the dead algae cells.
+In addition, the significant cyanobacteria bloom that was present prior to the storm also died off following the storm which could have added an additional dissolved oxygen demand from the decomposition of the dead algae cells.

-DO concentrations below 5.0 mg/L at or near the bottom of the reservoir during the warm summer months, are likely due to by high microbial activity or decomposition in the hypolimnion and sediments, which reduces DO concentrations.
+During events when measured DO concentrations were below 5.0 mg/L at depth during the warm summer months, this may be caused by high microbial activity or decomposition in the hypolimnion and sediments, which reduces DO concentrations.